 Our tenant's view

-When I first heard it was proposed by Wycombe District Council they would sell all their homes to Red Kite I was really worried.
+"When it was proposed by the council that they would sell all their homes to Red Kite, I was really worried.
 I thought, ‘Who are Red Kite and where will they get the money to buy the homes?’.

-It just seemed such a scary prospect and I was worried I would lose my house.
+Despite all of this, I still voted against the transfer.
+It just seemed such a scary prospect and I was worried I'd lose my home.

 I can honestly say that Red Kite does care.
-It IS tenant led and people do genuinely care.
+It is tenant led, and people do genuinely care.